Nissan Ariya Review & Prices

 In town

-Electric vehicles are at their best in town.
-It’s just a fact — instant surge of power for easy pull-aways, silent running for better refinement, and low drain on the battery so your range doesn’t suddenly evaporate.
-However, the Ariya does have one low-speed flaw, and that’s the suspension.
-It’s not exactly firm, as such, but it does feel a bit busy, as if the springs never quite stop moving.
-The Ariya just seems to jiggle and fidget about a lot.
-It’s definitely smoother than the Ford Mustang Mach-E, but it’s nowhere near as soothing to drive as the Skoda Enyaq or the Audi Q4 e-tron.
-There’s also quite a bit of noise from the suspension, especially when you hit a bigger bump.
+Most electric vehicles, including the Ariya, are at their best in town, with an instant surge of power for easy pull-aways, silent running for better refinement, and low drain on the battery so your range doesn’t suddenly evaporate.
+However, the Ariya does have one low-speed flaw, and that’s the suspension, because it seems to jiggle and fidget about a lot over poor road surfaces.
+It’s nowhere near as soothing to drive as the Skoda Enyaq or the Audi Q4 e-tron.

-The Ariya’s steering is nice and light, and while the turning circle is slightly large (11.6 metres) it’s about average for the class, so it’s pretty manoeuvrable in tight parking bays.
+The Ariya’s steering is nice and light, and while the turning circle isn't amazing, it’s manoeuvrable enough in tight parking bays.
 Forward visibility is excellent, thanks to a low-set dashboard although the door mirrors are a little small and the windscreen pillars do cause a blind spot.
 The view out of the back isn’t so good, as the rear glass is quite shallow and the rear pillars are very chunky, so there’s a big over-your-shoulder blind spot.
-Filtering out of angled junctions is not easy.
-There is help from a standard-fit 360-degree camera system though, which also comes with sensors, moving object detection, and emergency braking to stop you backing into things or (worse) people.
+There is help from a standard-fit 360-degree camera system though, which also comes with sensors, moving object detection, and emergency braking to stop you backing into things or, worse, people.

 On the motorway

-The Ariya’s suspension continues to transmit more of what’s happening down at the tarmac level when you’re on the motorway.
-Again, it’s not harsh but it is a bit fidgety, especially over coarse concrete motorway sections.
-That said, it is still broadly a comfortable car, with very good front seats and the suspension does start to smooth out a bit as the speeds rise.
-It’s quite refined, but you will hear some wind roar around the door mirrors and the edges of the windows.
-To be fair, that’s pretty common amongst electric cars as there’s no drone from the engine to offset or disguise other noises.
+The Ariya’s suspension never quite settles down at higher speeds either – it’s not harsh but it is a bit fidgety, especially over coarse concrete motorway sections.
+That said, it is still broadly a comfortable car, with cosseting front seats.
+It’s quite refined, but you will hear some wind roar around the door mirrors and the edges of the windows, though it's not intrusive enough that you'll have to raise your voice in conversation.

 On a twisty road